-“Having difficulty hearing can eventually can lead to withdrawal and social isolation due to the anxiety and embarrassment around communication with others,” says Clayton Fisher, an audiologist and chief clinician at Robillard Hearing Centres.
+“Having difficulty hearing can eventually lead to withdrawal and social isolation due to the anxiety and embarrassment around communicating with others,” says Clayton Fisher, an audiologist and chief clinician at Robillard Hearing Centres.

 Research has also found a link between hearing loss and depression in older adults.
-A recent review of 35 studies found hearing loss in older adults was associated with a 47 percent higher risk of depression, compared with the general population.
+A recent review of 35 studies found older adults with hearing loss were 47 percent more likely to have depression, compared with the general population.

-Left untreated, hearing loss may even affect how your brain works, and has been linked to dementia and Alzheimer’s disease.
+Left untreated, hearing loss may even affect how your brain works.
+It is also now considered a risk factor for dementia and Alzheimer’s disease.
 One theory: When your hearing starts to decline, your brain reorganizes itself in an effort to keep up with the conversation or not miss important sound cues, like a siren or a grandchild’s laughter.

 Sounds like a nifty trick, but it actually takes a toll on some critical cognitive functions.
-As the hearing areas of the brain lose their steam and other parts—notably the ones responsible for higher-level thinking—rush in to help, the latter aren’t able to do their primary jobs as well.
+As the hearing areas of the brain lose their steam—notably the ones responsible for higher-level thinking—and other parts rush in to help, the latter can’t do their primary jobs as well.